 In order to play this role ICSOs have to reinvent themselves.
 They have to:

 -swap their charitable identity for an activist one;

 -develop a more flexible, adaptable and entrepreneurial organisational culture;

-innovative business models;
+-adopt new, innovative business models;

 -streamline management and governance to raise their effectiveness at the global level;

 -improve their overall performance based on transparency and accountability;